Compliance with Glaucoma Treatment

 Each of the medications used as an eye drop to treat glaucoma has the potential for having side effects.
 These side effects may be serious, or they may be barely noticeable, and limited only to a treated eye, for example, and result in decreased vision, discomfort, or redness.

-Some eye drops get absorbed into the blood, and can affect heart rate, blood pressure, breathing and even mental function.
+Some eye drops enter the bloodstream and affect heart rate, blood pressure, breathing, and even mental function.
 Either local side effects of the eye or general ones which affect other parts of the body can cause a patient to purposefully miss one or more doses of the eye drop.
 They may believe that avoiding their use as prescribed by their doctor will make them feel better.

 Summary

-Listening to and following your eye doctor’s recommendations not only improves the likelihood of successful treatment, but allows them to determine whether the eye drops are beneficial or additional ones are needed.
-You should ask your eye doctor about any possible side effects from recommended treatment, and report them if they occur.
-Also, you should ask your eye doctor to observe your use of an eye drop so that they might determine whether it is being administered correctly.
-In particular, learn how to block your tear ducts after using an eye drop and remember to do this to minimize side effects throughout the body.
+Following your eye doctor’s recommendations not only increases your chances of successful treatment but also helps them evaluate whether the eye drops are effective or if you need additional ones.
+Ask your eye doctor about possible side effects and report any that occur.
+Request that your doctor observe your eye drop technique to ensure correct administration.
+In particular, learn to block your tear ducts after using an eye drop and do this consistently to minimize side effects throughout the body.

-Don’t be afraid to discuss these issues with your eye doctor, as they are committed to provide you with the best possible chance for successful treatment of your glaucoma!
+Discuss these issues openly with your eye doctor, as they are committed to giving you the best chance for successful glaucoma treatment.

 Contact us at Glaucoma Associates of Texas to find an eye doctor (ophthalmologist) specializing in medical and surgical treatment of glaucoma.